 The Canary Islands enjoy a special tax regime due to their geographical distance from the rest of Spain.
 In order to encourage economic and social development, the islands offer a set of tax allowances which are successfully applied to film production.

-The approval of the new Canarian Economic and Tax Regime (REF) (1) , which came into force on 1st January 2015, has an impact on the tax advantages for audiovisual productions made in the Archipielago.
-This makes Tenerife one of the best places in Europe to welcome shootings, because the economic benefits are added to the climate, natural resources, varied landscapes and a solid audiovisual sector with the latest equipment and also qualified professionals with enough experience to assist any need.
+The approval of the new Canarian Economic and Tax Regime (REF) (1 & 4) , which came into force on 1st January 2015, has an impact on the tax advantages for film productions made in the Archipielago.
+This makes Tenerife one of the best places in Europe to welcome shootings, as in addition to these economic benefits, the island boasts excellent climate, natural resources, varied landscapes, a solid film industry with the latest equipment and qualified, seasoned professionals.